syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 {% endhighlight %}

-Now we have created a simple surface chart and following code example are for code behind
+Now you have created a simple surface chart.
+The following code example is for code behind.

 {% highlight C# %}